risk-first/website/docs/risks/Environmental-Risks/Environmental-Risks.md

 ---
 title: Environmental Risks
-description: Risks related the environment in which an operation is perfomed.
+description: Risks related the environment in which an operation is performed.

 featured: